Thursday, December 7, 2023

 I couldn't see this second sketch until I viewed the part from the bottom....that's where sketch 2 was created, BELOW the original one (not what I would have expected, nor what I wanted).

-What I need to do instead was choose the topmost plane of sketch 1 by single clicking it.
+What I need to do instead was choose the topmost plane of the initially created sketch by single clicking it.

 This "surface selection" (my term) only worked for creating additional sketches when the plane was the only thing colored: